Eadgyth/Programming-Editor/README.md

 1) The Undo/redo is a place holder for a real undo/redo as it simply undoes/redoes single characters (pasted/deleted text is undone/redone as a whole though).
 <br>
-2) The console has a function to run system commands (defined the class 'ProcessStarter' in the package 'eg.console').
-Interactive programs that then require reading from and writing to the started process by typing in the console are not guaranteed to work.
-Interactive programs in Java seem to work fine but a Perl script does not unless the autoflushing of STDOUT is enabled in the script, for example.
+2) Running interactive programs that then require reading from and writing to the started process in the console panel are not guaranteed to work.
+Interactive programs in Java seem to work fine but, for example, a Perl script does not unless the autoflushing of STDOUT is enabled in the script.
 <br>
 3) The built in packing of a jar file bundles only .class files.
 <br>